ocfl-archive/gocfl/pkg/ocfl/storageroot/docs/INITIALIZER.md

 - `Init() error`: Performs the actual initialization, creating the `0=ocfl_1.1` marker, the `extensions` directory, and the storage layout configuration.
 - `WithStorageRoot(sr StorageRoot) Initializer`: Associates the initializer with a [StorageRoot](STORAGEROOT.md) instance.
-- `WithFS(objectFS streamfs.FS) Initializer`: Sets the destination filesystem where the storage root will be created.
+ - `WithFS(objectFS appendfs.FS) Initializer`: Sets the destination filesystem where the storage root will be created.
 - `Close() error`: Finalizes the initialization process.

 ## Usage Example